 Zagreb does not have an Eiffel tower nor does it have a Grand Canyon, but what it does have is just everyday life, with people riding bicycles and people heading to the market to pick up their fresh flowers and produce.
-In every neighbourhood there is a favourite café with regulars sipping on their coffee with friends.
+In every neighbourhood, there is a favourite café with regulars sipping on their coffee with friends.
 Zagreb is not a city that you come to in order to see big showy sites.
-It’s definitely a city that you have to stay more than a day or two in order to get in synch with it’s rhythm.
+It’s definitely a city that you have to stay more than a day or two in order to get in sync with its rhythm.

 Zagreb has a bit over 600,000 people but yet it feels “relaxed“.
-It seems to lack the noice and chaos of a bigger city.
-For some reason no one seems to be in a big rush here.
+It seems to lack the noise and chaos of a bigger city.
+For some reason, no one seems to be in a big rush here.
 If slowing down while having all the conveniences of a larger city is what you are looking for, then Zagreb is for you.

 This city’s main core area has practically no vehicles, therefore no traffic noise.
 But what you hear is music playing and this makes you smile, even on a spring showery day.

 Zagreb is called the city of a million hearts.
 Traditionally these hearts known as licitars. are decorated biscuits made of sweet honey dough.
 They are often given at special occasions and holidays.
 For Zagreb, they have now become the symbol of the city as it represents its warmth and energy.
 You’ll definitely run into these hearts on your visit to Zagreb.

 This past week we could see the build-up to the Easter Holiday.
 A new little market area was set up, selling Easter treats, food and crafts.
 Of course, the licitars hearts were there.😊